-backend=program The backend used when compiling Futhark programs (without leading futh nark, e.g. just o pencl .).
+- --backend=program The backend used when compiling Futhark programs (without leading futhark, e.g. just opencl). - --cache-extension=EXTENSION For a program foo.fut, pass --cache-file foo.fut.
+EXTENSION.
+By default, --cache-file is not passed. - -c Only run compiled code do not run any interpreters. - -C Compile the programs, but do not run them. - --concurrency=NUM The number of tests to run concurrently.
+Defaults to the number of (hyper-)cores available.

-- -c Only run compiled code do not run any interpreters. - -C Compile the programs, but do not run them. - --concurrency=NUM The number of tests to run concurrently.
-Defaults to the number of (hyper-)cores available. - --exclude=tag Do not run test cases that contain the given tag.
-Cases marked with "disable" are ignored by default.
+--exclude=tag Do not run test cases that contain the given tag.
+Cases marked with "disable" are ignored by default, as are cases marked "no\foo", where foo is the backend used.